9/21/21, 6:42 PM

 Regular Season Games Played:

-With a full year to have healed from the back strains he sustained and re-aggravated in October of 2018, we anticipate a full return to his prior performance level.
-Of Gronkowski’s prior injuries, only his 2013 knee injury (in which he tore his ACL and MCL) is directly associated with sustained decrease in performance in the medical literature, but this is expected to be have been stable for multiple years now.
-Therefore, we do not anticipate a further decline.
+Of Gronkowski’s prior injuries, only his 2013 knee injury (in which he tore his ACL and MCL) is directly associated with a long-term decrease in performance in NFL data, but this is expected to be have been stable for multiple years now.
+We have no reason to anticipate a further decline.

 Image Source: Jeffrey Beall, CC BY 4.0